-Board action that impacted the budget included a pay increase for the usual experience step for all employees.
+Board action that impacted the budget included a 2.5% pay increase, plus the usual experience step for all employees.

 Request for information

 This financial report is designed to provide a general overview of the REC's finances.
 Questions concerning any of the information provided in this report or request of additional information should be addresses to the Executive Director, High Plains Education Cooperative #3, 101 North Second Street, Raton, New Mexico 87740.